adammj/ecg-sleep-staging/README.md

 #### Using CUDA or CPU or MPS

 In running the scaling tests described above, I noticed some differences when running the model on CUDA vs CPU vs MPS (Apple GPUs).
-This opened a can of worms.
-I will update this further when I have a more details.
+This opened a can of worms, and I will update this further when I have more details.
 For now, understand that the results will be different if you are not running on an NVIDIA GPU with CUDA.

 - **CUDA**: This is what the model was trained and evaluated on.
 - **CPU**: This works, but the kappas are slightly lower on average (by -0.001, or -0.2%).